Strategy Alignment

 This breeds a quiet cynicism.
 Not anger.
 Not open resistance.
 Just a shared understanding that the strategy deck is theater and the spreadsheet is real.
 Your strategy becomes a document nobody reads, and your best people stop waiting for it to matter.

-At ArcelorMittal, 710 leaders went through Lead the Endurance via Duke Corporate Education.
-They practiced resource allocation under real pressure.
-The Shackleton experience forces a team to choose between competing priorities with limited supplies.
+Lead the Endurance puts resource allocation under real pressure.
+The Shackleton expedition forces a team to choose between competing priorities with limited supplies.
 No team funds everything.
 Every choice to back one priority pulls support from another.
-The experience made visible how these leaders actually trade off, versus how they say they do.
-That visibility changed the budget conversation that followed.
+The experience makes visible how leaders actually trade off, versus how they say they do.
+That visibility changes the budget conversation that follows.

 Why the Offsite and the Cascade Deck Miss It